saidee27/saidee/content/home/posts.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Recent Posts"
+title = "Blog Archive"
 subtitle = ""
 widget = "posts"

 # Order that this section will appear in.
-weight = 60
+weight = 80

 # Show posts that contain the following tags.
 Default to any tags.
 tags = []